lolautruche/noveniniupdate/doc/README.rst

   - You should have a new *INI Config* tab on the backoffice.
   - Select the environment where to update the INI files defined on the XML file.
+  - Listed environment can be limited with security policies (ie. if you want that developpers could *only* update to *dev* and *preprod* environment)
   - You may check the new values on the setup tab, under INI parameters.
+  - If you want to make a backup of old files, check the *backup* checkbox
   - If everything's OK, click the **Udpdate Environment** button, under all listed INI parameters